-DAS prepares a range of agricultural chemicals at its facility in New Plymouth (Figure 1).
-It both manufactures (reacting substances to form new ones) and formulates (blending active ingredients and other agents).
-The production is based on 'batch' processes (i.e. not continuous) involving chemical reactions, blending or packaging.
-Various formulation types are produced/packed or repacked, including liquid concentrates, flowable suspensions, wettable powders and coated granules.
-There are approximately 36 different active ingredients handled on the site.
-Of these, 13 are contained in products that are only repacked or stored for further distribution.
-The remainder are used in the formulation of products in varying quantities.
-There are five production plants on the site, and in addition there are support activities such as laboratories and a high temperature waste incinerator.
+Corteva prepared a range of agricultural chemicals at its facility in New Plymouth (Figure 1).
+It both manufactured (reacting substances to form new ones) and formulated (blending active ingredients and other agents).
+The production was based on 'batch' processes (i.e. not continuous) involving chemical reactions, blending or packaging.
+Various formulation types were produced/packed or repacked, including liquid concentrates, flowable suspensions, wettable powders and coated granules.

+There were approximately 36 different active ingredients handled on the site.
+Of these, 13 were contained in products that are only repacked or stored for further distribution.
+The remainder were used in the formulation of products in varying quantities.
+There were five production plants on the site, and in addition there were support activities such as laboratories and a high temperature waste incinerator.